 (6) Appeals.
 Appeals from a final decision of the Planning Commission may be filed in accordance with procedures established by applicable law.

 (B) An Environmental Standard shall be provided in accordance with these requirements for all nonresidential development as of the effective date March 1, 2023.
-This provision shall apply to nonresidential subdivisions, multi-family residential proposals, any mixed-use developments where parcels are not proposed to be fee-simple residential lots, HOA amenity centers, utilities and recreational operation facilities.
+The 2024 updates shall be effective June 11, 2024.
+This provision shall apply to nonresidential subdivisions, multi-family residential proposals, HOA amenity centers, utilities and recreational facilities, and any mixed-use developments where parcels are not proposed to be fee-simple residential lots.

 (1) Intent and purpose.
 The desired outcome is to implement a program to enhance commercial and nonresidential development through incentivizing and establishing developmental standards in a manner that conforms to the strategic and comprehensive initiatives for the preservation and protection of our natural resources.